semanticarts/gist/docs/Contributing.md

 - The repository is configured to do rebase and merge by default, but there are some cases where a rebase is not possible and merge commit must be selected.
 - The GitHub project board is configured to automatically move a merged PR and its associated issue(s) to the Done column, assuming you have linked the PR to the issue(s).
-- The repository is configured to automatically delete the remoted branch on merge.
+- The repository is configured to automatically delete the remote branch on merge.

 ### Multi-Developer Projects